aanu-el/Bookstore-API-expressjs/README.md

 `npm run dev`

-Open http://localhost:4000 with Postman or Thunder Client in VSCode
+Open http://localhost:4000 with API testing tools such as `Postman` or `Thunder Client` in VSCode